915-Muscalagiu-AncaIoana/NSWI041/seminar-work-template.md

 ##### Record student status

 ###### Starting situation
-  After the admission exams period ends, the administrator checks all the results and offers places at the university, based on the filtering criteria established by each faculty.
+  At the end of the admission period the administrator receives the results from the exams.

 ###### Normal
-1. The administrator receives the reults from the admission exams.
+1. The administrator inserts the exam results of all enrollees in the system.
-2. The administrator filters all the enrolees, based on their grade and the number of free spots.
+2. The administator uses the system to filter all the enrollees, based on their grade and the number of free spots.
 3. The administrator sends the offers to the enrolees that have received a spot at the University.

 ###### System state on completion